sranins/BusinessApplication-ReleaseNotes/articles/index.md

 	<tr>
 	<td>
 	<h3>Which apps and services are covered in these release notes?​</h3>
-	<p>Power BI, PowerApps, Microsoft Flow, Microsoft Stream, and all of our Dynamics 365 sales, service, marketing, operations, finance, talent, and retail business applications are now together under one roof.
-So these release notes cover all of these apps and services in one place.</p>
+	<p>Power BI, PowerApps, Microsoft Flow, Microsoft Stream, and all of our Dynamics 365 sales, service, marketing, operations, finance, talent, and retail business applications are now combined under one roof.
+These release notes cover what's new in all of these apps and services.</p>
 	</td>
 	<td>
 	<h3>Do the release notes replace the Dynamics 365 roadmap?​</h3>
 	<p>Yes.
 These release notes cover capabilities that are generally available or in preview.
-Features in development or planned for a later timeframe will now be covered separately.
-Starting in July, we'll let you know about the next exciting line-up of new capabilities coming in the next wave.</p>
+Features in development or planned for a later timeframe will be covered separately.
+In July, we'll start letting you know about the exciting line-up of new capabilities coming in the next wave. </p>
 	</td>
 	</tr>
 	</table>